The Story of the Tree

 Eve, and, subsequently, Adam, get deceived by a serpent, who tells them that the Tree of Knowledge of Good and Evil will make them divine.
 They eat the fruit of knowledge, become aware that they are naked, and make clothing out of leaves for themselves.
 God asks them who told them they were naked, and the two of them admit to having eaten of the tree (during which, Adam accuses Eve of having led him astray).
 Consequently, God banned them from the garden.
 They then had to survive on the virtues of their labor and wits.

 This is a story which has tremendous metaphorical value to the study of philosophy.
 I won’t go too far into depth here, but rather just introduce how the story helps to understand some deep philosophical concepts.

 The Two Trees and Meta-ethics

-The Tree of Life, in this analogy, is what generates the values which enrich a man’s life, whereas the Tree of Knowledge generates the social deontology and norm that attempts to chain him down to the limitations imposed by others.
+The Tree of Life, in this analogy, is what generates the values which enrich a man’s life; whereas the Tree of Knowledge generates the social deontology and norm; that which attempts to chain him down to the limitations imposed by others.

 The Two Trees and Epistemology

 Is knowledge atomic and clear and distinct, or is every concept inherently related to and dependent on every other?
 If knowledge is clear and distinct, then that lends itself to a very rigid, mathematical view of the world.
 If knowledge depends on intelligible relations, then the world becomes a much more ambiguous and interactive place.
 The former is analogous to the Tree of Knowledge, and the latter to the Tree of Life.
 This analogy has great value in analyzing the epistemologies of many different philosophers, most notably Descartes, Aquinas, and Quine.

 As you can see, I’ve barely scratched the surface of the use that this story, taken metaphorically, has to understanding all sort of philosophical subjects.
 I will be referring back to this post in the future to clarify my use of the story as a philosophical analogy.